-Green bean casserole is a definitely a staple for Thanksgiving.
+Green bean casserole is definitely a staple for Thanksgiving.
 Especially in the south.
 We like our casseroles.
-I’m pretty sure every member of my family likes green beans and they aren’t a vegetable loving family.
+In fact, I’m pretty sure every member of my family likes green beans and they aren’t a vegetable loving family.
 Green beans just always seem to make in onto the table for big family meals.

 So I thought I would elevate our green bean dish this year and make it a healthier version of the green bean casserole we all remember as children.
 Most green bean casseroles contain cream of mushroom soup but you aren’t going to catch me using canned soup for anything.
 It’s so gross and full of sodium.
 Instead, I created a sauce that tastes like cream of mushroom, without all the processed ingredients.

 - 10 oz. chopped mushrooms

 - 1/2 teaspoon salt